NeuralMMO/beta/rst/game_wiki.rst

 Each environment contains an automatically generated tile-based game map of 128 x 128 tiles.
 Tiles come in three types:

 - Water (resource for Water; for movement is an **obstacle**)
 - Grass (resource for Food, HP, and battle performance in Range style; for movement is **passable**)
 - Stone (resource for battle performance in Mellee and Magic styles; for movement is an **obstacle**)

 **Food, Water, HP and Skill Levels**

 *Food and Water*

-Agents have food / water bars starting at 100.
+- Agents have food / water bars starting at 100.
-Lose 5 Food and 5 Water per game tick.
+- Lose 5 Food and 5 Water per game tick.

-Agent walks on a food tile - regains full food.
+Agent walks on a Food tile - regains full food.
 Tile disappears and will respawn at a random time in the same place.

-Agent is adjacent to a water tile - regains full water.
+Agent is adjacent to a Water tile - regains full water.

 *HP*

-If above half food and half water, regain 10 HP per tick Lose 10 HP per tick if out of food.
-Lose 10 HP per tick if out of water.
-Lose 20 HP per tick if out of both food and water.
+- If above half food and half water, regain 10 HP per tick
+- Lose 10 HP per tick if out of food
+- Lose 10 HP per tick if out of water
+- Lose 20 HP per tick if out of both food and water

 *Skills*